Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 450 Gold
 - Shortsword

-**Warmonger**: Whenever you score a takedown you heal equal to your proficiency bonus.
+**Warmonger**: Whenever you score a takedown you heal equal to twice your proficiency bonus.

 ---